 So, I Should Be a For-Profit Festival?

-If you have multiple partners (in a business sense, not a romantic sense), then you’ll have to form a partnership (or perhaps even an LLC or corporation), which does mean more paperwork to make sure everything is divided and accounted for properly, and there are various tax implications involved in that decision as well.
+If you have multiple partners (business partners, not romantic ones), then you’ll have to form a partnership, LLC or corporation.
+This means more paperwork to make sure everything is divided and accounted for properly.
+There will also be additional tax considerations as a result.

 Just Tell Me What I Should Do, Jeff!